-Segmentations can be an incredibly powerful tool for businesses, providing strong platforms for innovation and a targeted approach to customer relations.
-However the strength of segmentation hinges on the level of similarity between the individuals in each segment.
+Segmentations and market segmentations can be an incredibly powerful tool for businesses, providing strong platforms for innovation and a targeted approach to customer relations.
+However the strength of customer segmentation hinges on the level of similarity between the individuals in each segment.
 The greater the similarity the more comprehensively the group represents its individuals and as such the more accurately it predicts their behavior.

 The more angles that we can describe the individual from the more points of similarity we can draw between them.
 Each individual angle is only part of the picture of the individual, like the sun shining on the moon.